kubeshark/docs/src/pages/en/benefits.md

 title: Instant Distributed Visibility
 description: Kubeshark, not only saves you time, it gives you access to all traffic wherever it happens and whenever it happens
 layout: ../../layouts/MainLayout.astro
-mascot: Bookworm
+mascot: Cute
 ---

-Kubernetes introduces a new internal network that is mostly used to carry Kubernetes-internal service-to-service API communication (aka Internal APIs or East-West APIs) as well as communication between internal services to external services.
+Kubernetes introduces a new internal network layer that is mostly used to carry Kubernetes-internal service-to-service API communication (aka Internal APIs or East-West APIs), as well as communication between internal services to external services.

 Due to Kubernetes’ distributed and highly dynamic nature, tracking service-to-service communication and communication to external service is highly challenging, making it harder to troubleshoot and protect.